GLUTEN SENSITIVITY AND AUTOIMMUNITY

 WHAT ABOUT TESTING?

-Interestingly enough, the Italian research team suggested that all autoimmune thyroid disease patients with GRAVES DISEASE or HASHIMOTO'S THYROIDITIS could benefit from being screened for Gluten Sensitivity.
+Interestingly enough, the Italian research team suggested that all autoimmune thyroid disease patients with Graves or Hashimoto's could benefit from being screened for Gluten Sensitivity.
 However, the medical community has (not surprisingly) balked at this suggestion.
 In a 2006 statement, the American Gastroenterological Association Institute, noted that patients with autoimmune thyroid disease are at higher risk for Celiac, but added that "there is no compelling rationale for the routine screening of patients with thyroid disease for Celiac Disease in the absence of symptoms suggesting or compatible with Celiac Disease."
 There isn't?
 Go back and re-read the first part of this blog entry!
 The evidence is overwhelming.
 However..........

 Stop for a moment and think.
 Because Autoimmune Diseases are so rampant in America, it would make good fiscal (and humanitarian) sense for our medical community to not only to educate patients about the potential pitfalls of gluten, but to screen people with Autoimmune Diseases as well.
 In fact, in light of what we have learned in this five part series, a suggestion that everyone be screened for Gluten Sensitivity would not seem too out of line.
 Will this ever happen?
 Doubtful.
 Think about YESTERDAY'S COLUMN, Ivy League Professor, Dr. Peter Green's research (HERE), and the monster numbers of Americans with Autoimmune Disease (at least 1 in 5 --- probably more like 1 in 2).
 If even half of these people's health issues could be managed simply by removing gluten from the diet, think about the tens of billions in lost revenue that would be facing Drug Companies and the Medical Industry.
 Is it any wonder your doctor has not talked to you about gluten yet?